nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/98765432 e/johndoe@u.nus.edu` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.

+**Note that editing the number of stars of a student replaces the existing value instead of adding onto it like in `star` command.**

 ### Awarding a student stars for participation : `star`